Getting started with Bolt for Python

 export SLACK_APP_TOKEN=<your-app-level-token>

-Keep all tokens secure.
+Remember to keep your tokens secure.
 At a minimum, you should avoid checking them into public version control, and access them via environment variables as we've done above.
-Checkout the API documentation for more on best practices for app security.
+Check out the API documentation for more on best practices for app security.

 pip install slack_bolt